pamood/weather-app/README.md

 - Display current weather data including temperature, humidity, wind speed, and more.
 - Show a 5-day forecast with daily weather data.
-- Allow users to search for weather data by city name.
+- Allow users to search for weather data by city name and zip code.
-- Handle geolocation permissions and errors.
+- Allow users to check weather of the own location.

 ## Installation